openstack/charm-rabbitmq-server/README.md

 HA active/active cluster.
 The ``min-cluster-size`` option should be used (see description above).

-To deploy a three-node cluster:

-    juju deploy -n 3 --config min-cluster-size=3 rabbitmq-server
+See [Infrastructure high availability][cdg-ha-rabbitmq] in the [OpenStack Charms Deployment Guide][cdg] for details.

-### SSL
+### TLS

-Communication between the AMQP message queue and client services (OpenStack applications) can be encrypted with SSL.
-There are two methods for managing keys and certificates:
+Communication between the AMQP message queue and client services (OpenStack applications) can be TLS-encrypted.
+There are two methods for managing keys and
+certificates:

 1. with Vault
-1. manually (via `openssl` commands and charm options)
+1. manually (via charm options)

 Vault can set up private keys and server certificates for an application.
 It also stores a central CA certificate for the cloud.
 See the [vault][vault-charm] charm for more information.

 Vault is the recommended method and is what will be covered here.

-Enable SSL by passing the `ssl` option (see description above) to the deployed rabbitmq-server application:

-    juju config rabbitmq-server ssl=only

 The private key and server certificate (and its signing) are managed via a relation made to the vault application: